-- It took thirty years for the percentage of labour force employed in the Chinese primary sector to decline from 70 percent in 1978 to its current 40 percent, at the rate of approximately 1 percent per year.
-It will take another 30 years for the percentage of labour force employed in the Chinese primary sector to decline from its current 40 percent to below 10 percent, which is approximately the same as the percentage of Chinese GDP produced by the primary sector today.
-By that time (2040), it is expected that the primary sector will account for approximately 5 percent of Chinese GDP. - China will therefore continue to have surplus labour for another three decades or even longer.
-There will not be any shortage of unskilled, entry-level labour for a long time to come, even though there may be shortages of skilled or experienced labour in the secondary and tertiary sectors.67
+As long as the percentage of labour force employed in the primary sector exceeds the percentage of GDP originating from the primary sector, there is little or no upward pressure on the real wage rate of unskilled, entry-level labour in the secondary and tertiary sectors.
+It took thirty years for the percentage of labour force employed in the Chinese primary sector to decline from 70 percent in 1978 to its current 40 percent, at the rate of approximately 1 percent per year.
+It will take another 30 years for the percentage of labour force employed in the Chinese primary sector to decline from its current 40 percent to below 10 percent.
+By that time, 2040, it is expected that the primary sector will account for only approximately 5 percent of Chinese GDP.
+The Chinese economy will therefore continue to have surplus labour for another three decades or even longer.
+There will not be any shortage of unskilled, entry-level labour for a long time to come, even though there may be shortages of skilled or experienced labour in the secondary and tertiary sectors.

-- Is Chinese economic power comparable to that of the United States?
+(7) Is Chinese Economic Power Comparable to That of the United States?

 There is much talk that the World economy is now dominated by G-2 (Group of Two)-the United States and China.
-This is, however, very far from the truth. - The United States accounts for approximately a quarter of World GDP whereas China accounts for only 7 percent of the World GDP.
-(East Asia, including China, accounts for approximately a quarter of World GDP.) - China by itself is not large enough by far to turn around the entire World economy.
-Moreover, Chinese GDP per capita is approximately US\$3,700 in 2009 prices, compared to US\$46,000 for the U.S. 68
+This is, however, very far from the truth.
+The United

+States accounts for more than 20 percent of World GDP whereas China accounts for only 7 percent of World GDP.
+(East Asia, including China, accounts for approximately a quarter of World GDP.)
+China by itself is not large enough by far to turn around the entire World economy.
+Moreover, Chinese GDP per capita is approximately US\$3,700 in 2009 prices, compared to US\$46,000 for the U.S.

-- Another measure of economic strength is the rate of technical progress-that is, the ability to produce more output with the same inputs (or equivalently, the rate of growth of total factor productivity). - U.S. economic growth has been mostly due to technical progress whereas Chinese economic growth during the past thirty years has been mostly due to growth in the primary inputs-capital and labour. - The U.S. lead in technical progress is attributable to its past and present investment in research and development (R&D).
+Another measure of economic strength is the rate of technical progress-that is, the ability to produce more output with the same inputs (or equivalently, the rate of growth of total factor productivity).
+U.S. economic growth has been mostly driven by technical progress whereas Chinese economic growth during the past thirty years has been mostly driven by the growth in the primary inputs-tangible capital and labour.

+The U.S. lead in technical progress is attributable to its past and present investment in research and development (R&D).
 China has begun to invest in R&D in recent years.
-However, even though Chinese R&D expenditure has been rising rapidly, both in absolute value and as a percentage of GDP, it still lags far behind that of the U.S. by a whole order of magnitudeau
+However, even though Chinese R&D expenditure has been rising rapidly, both in absolute value and as a percentage of GDP, it still lags far behind that of the U.S. by a whole order of magnitude.

-China's R&D Expenditure and Its Share of Chinese GDP
+Chart 26: China's R&D Expenditure and Its Share of Chinese GDP